SKOG303 Silviculture and Forest Growth and Yield

 Seminars, 5 days excursion.

-The external examiner approves and takes part in the grading of the exam and the note book.
+The external examiner approves and takes part in the grading of the exams and the note book.